 When you give your shares to the CSCS to keep for you, CSCS opens an account for you and assigns you an account number.
 With this number you can buy more shares, sell what you have, or even transfer ownership to your dependent as you wish.

 The CSCS was established to help strengthen the capital market and give investors a better investing experience.
 Prior to when CSCS was established there were inefficiencies in the system which discouraged people from investing.

 For example, delivery of share certificates could take between 3 months to 12 months and settlement of transactions could take weeks.
 Verification of signatures was a herculean task and was major reason why transactions were not facilitated easily.

-There was also the problem associated with the loss of certificates, misplacement or theft.
-Above all it was easier for fraudulent stockbrokers to sell investor’s shares in an unauthorzed manner.
+There was also many cases of misplacement and loss of certificates and theft.
+Above all it was easier for fraudulent stockbrokers to sell investor’s shares in an unauthorized manner.

 The overall market risk was very high due to undue delay in processing trades.
 Long transaction cycle led to manipulations by operators.
 Above all, there was general lack of transparency and trust in the market.

 How do I Open A CSCS Account Now?